JazzMaster/LazGFX/README.md

 The code is "mostly sane", but do use caution.<br>
 This is WIP, but the most complete attempt that I have (built) found so far.

+Timer Callbacks are not fully implemented yet, use caution.
+Code will not be optimal, yet.

 ---

+Ports status:

+Win32 and Linux64(at least) are FULLY OPERATIONAL, as the code is written(console app).
+FPIDE seems to be missing from Win32 fpc port for some reason(bad idea).

+Lazarus)itself) seems to kill off SDL Renderer for some reason, possibly due to broken code in setGraphMode...
+(Using BGITest.pas as a "Program")

+GL seems to work either called thru the console, or as a Lazarus app.

 2D Graphics(BGI) Status: